empa-scientific-it/openbis-uploader/README.md

 #### Traditional Jython dropbox

-The following diagram shows the architecture of the current Jython/Java data ingestion solution:
+The following diagram shows the architecture of the current Jython/Java data ingestion solution as supported by ETH SIS:
-The users / the device place data in the `N:` folder; the datamover script transfers it to the ETH DSS store in the dropbox landing area.
-When a new dataset is detected, the corresponding dropbox plugin is triggered.
-This plugin receives the datasets to be attached as well as an OpenbisBIS transaction.
-Using these inputs, the plugin can create new openbis samples, attach medatata, attach the ingested metadata etc. When the work is done, the transaction is commited.
-By operating inside of a transaction, the work is atomic: if anything during the processing goes wrong, the entire transaction is rolled back leaving the instance clean.

 ```mermaid
 flowchart TB